The mail came: a thick manilla envelope with my name on it. I picked it up and read the return address:

 The Berkeley booksellers were as prime a bunch of eccentrics as you could ever hope to find.
 But I knew a bookman who was perhaps even odder: a man who really did play by the rules of a different universe.
 He has no book of his own, no biography or history in his name.
 For now, this essay must suffice.

 He was a knowledgeable book dealer with a true love of literature – and almost no skill at running a second-hand bookstore, nor any interest in developing it.
-Even though he built a chain of them and operated them for decades.
+Even though he owned a chain of them and operated them for decades.
 This man was the contemporary of the Telegraph Avenue bunch.
 They knew him, he knew them, and he even had his own shop in Berkeley.
-But he traveled his own road, his own way, and only opened stores where the rent was rock-bottom.
+But he traveled his own road, his own way, and only opened stores (or bought existing used bookstores) where the rent was rock-bottom.

 In my mind’s eye, I see a sturdy, elderly man dragging a cheap wire shopping cart up and down the rows of a suburban flea market.
 The man wears a battered black fedora, dusty black suit coat, and open-neck shirt.
 The shopping cart holds a few books, two dented cans of fava beans and a carton of smeary supermarket danish that expired perhaps two weeks earlier.
 Which he has just purchased for 25 cents, and will eat later.